Play HUD

 Please use updated appliers that contain scripts with versions v110 or higher.
 The / ready script should be of version 110.1.
 That guarantees that the appliers properly remove Normal and Specular maps and parameters.

 Known issue.
-PBR Material for Tattoo, FX and Blender 1 layers need Alpha to be modified (the word "Alpha" gets highlighted as brown in Firestorm).
-This is because the application's diffing process assumes the absence of the data as a signal to skip the change.
-Starting from v110 the warning appears right in the popup menu as a reminder.
+PBR Material for the Tattoo, FX, and Blender 1 layers needs Alpha to be modified (the word "Alpha" is highlighted in brown in Firestorm).
+This is because the application's diffing process treats the absence of data as a signal to skip the change.
+Starting from v110, the warning appears right in the popup menu as a reminder.

 We recommend using Blinn-Phong for the Skin and Tattoo layers to ensure the Tattoo layer appears properly integrated with the skin.